 A large percentage of payment orders and communications amending or cancelling payment orders are transmitted electronically and it is standard practice to use security procedures that are designed to assure the authenticity of the message.
-Security procedures authenticating a message may include steps to authenticate the identity of the sender as well as to authenticate the integrity of the message.
 Security procedures can also be used to detect error in the content of messages or to detect payment orders that are transmitted by mistake as in the case of multiple transmission of the same payment order.
 Security procedures might also apply to communications that are transmitted by telephone or in writing.
 Section 4A-201 defines these security procedures.
 The definition provides examples of processes that may be features of a security procedure, such as algorithms and encryption, but this list is not exhaustive.
 The inclusion of the phrase "or similar security devices" means that as new technologies emerge and security practices evolve, what may be used as part of a security procedure will change.
 For example, since the passage of Article 4A, the use of biometrics as part of security procedures is now possible as is the use of technology that can enforce certain contractual terms agreed to in a security procedure.
-The 20XX amendments to this provision clarify the definition but are not intended to change its substance.